DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/Custom_Connector_Project/README.md

 agriculture/
 ├── configuration.json     # Configuration parameters for the connector
 ├── connector.py           # Main connector implementation (blank by default)
-├── setenv.ps1             # (for Windows) Script to set the environment in the terminal ├── setenv.sh              # (for Mac) Script to set the environment in the terminal ├── agr.env                # The file containing the environment variables for the above 'setenv' scripts above (blank by default)
+├── setenv.bat             # (for Windows) Script to set the environment in the CMD terminal ├── setenv.sh              # (for Mac) Script to set the environment in the zsh terminal ├── agr.env                # The file containing the environment variables for the above 'setenv' scripts above (blank by default)
 ├── workingconnectorpy.txt # A working copy of the the connector.py file for this vertical └── requirements.txt       # Python dependencies (if any)